hannesduske/libusbtingo/README.md

 - Some C++ compiler

 ## 1.3 Building the library from source
-The library is built with a standard CMake workflow which is identical for Windows and Linux.
+The library is built with a standard CMake workflow which is almost identical for Windows and Linux.
 Use the following commands to build the library.
 ```
 git clone https://github.com/hannesduske/libusbtingo.git